suyash248/tcp-client-server/README.md

 ### Requirements
  - Python3

-> Note: `server.py` creates single thread server and can handle single connection at a time.
+> Note: `server.py` creates single threaded server and can handle single connection at a time.
 Although it can be easily be extended to support multiple connections.

 ### How to run?